Political ideologies in the United States: Early republicanism

 As the federal government evolved in the 1790s, the classical republican ideals of civic virtue and aristocracy were challenged by more liberal ideas of democracy and self-interest.
-The Federalist Party was founded by Alexander Hamilton to support political candidates that advocated classical republicanism, stronger federal government, and the American School of economics, while the Democratic-Republican Party was founded by Thomas Jefferson to support political candidates that advocated the agrarian and anti-federalist ideals of Jeffersonian democracy.
+The Federalist Party was founded by Alexander Hamilton to support political candidates that advocated classical republicanism, stronger federal government, and the American School of economics, while the Democratic-Republican Party was founded by Thomas Jefferson to support political candidates that advocated the agrarian and Anti-Federalist ideals of Jeffersonian democracy.
 The Federalists saw most of their support in New England, with the other states supporting the Democratic-Republicans.
 The influence of Federalists declined during the 1800s, and Jeffersonian democracy came to be the only major ideology during the Era of Good Feelings.

 The Democratic-Republican Party fractured in the 1820s as a result of the political rivalry between John Quincy Adams and Andrew Jackson.
 Jackson established his ideology of Jacksonian democracy, and the Democratic Party was created to support Jackson.
-Much like Jefferson, Jackson supported popular democracy, rule by the people over elites, and minimal government intervention in the economy.
-However, the Democratic Party was not a direct successor to the Democratic-Republican Party, and they differed in other areas.
+Much like Jefferson, Jackson supported popular democracy, rule by the people over elites, and minimal government intervention in the economy; however, the Democratic Party was not a direct successor to the Democratic-Republican Party, and they differed in other areas.
 Unlike Jefferson, Jackson's Democrats advocated political patronage and a stronger executive branch.
-The National Republican Party was created to oppose Jackson, advocating government intervention in the economy and opposing unrestrained individualism.
+The National Republican Party was created to oppose Jackson, advocating economic interventionism and opposing unrestrained individualism.
 Anti-Masonry also saw prominence at this time, and the National Republican Party merged with the Anti-Masonic Party in 1833 to form the Whig Party.
 The Whig Party and the Democratic Party became the two major parties.
 The Whigs advocated for the American System, which consisted of protectionism through tariffs, a national bank, and internal improvements.